Pterostylis laxa

-Pterostylis laxa, commonly known as the antelope greenhood, is a species of orchid endemic to south-eastern Australia.
+Pterostylis laxa, commonly known as antelope greenhood, is a species of orchid endemic to south-eastern Australia.
 As with similar greenhoods, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single flower with leaves on the flowering spike.
 This greenhood has green and white flowers with darker green or brown markings and a dorsal sepal with a long thread-like tip.

 Description

 Pterostylis laxa is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of 12 to 25 bright green, egg-shaped leaves lying flat on the ground, each leaf 5-25 mm long and 8-16 mm wide.
 Flowering plants have a single flower 18-25 mm long and 9-12 mm wide which leans slightly forwards on a flowering stem 200-400 mm high with between three and five stem leaves.
 The flowers are green and white with darker green or brown markings.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal has a thread-like tip 8-18 mm long.
 The lateral sepals are erect or backswept, held closely against the galea, have thread-like tips 30-35 mm long and a flat sinus with a central notch between their bases.
 The labellum is 10-13 mm long, 2-4 mm wide, dark-coloured, curved, pointed and visible above the sinus.
 Flowering occurs from January to April.